zhanglab/psamm/docs/tutorial/fpp.rst

 Images can be generated from the 'reactions.dot' file by using the `Graphviz` program.
-For the best representations of the metabolic network using the `dot` layout is recommended. `Graphviz` support multiple inmage formates, such as PDF, PNG, JPEG, etc. The image file can be generated as a `PDF` file by using the following `Graphviz` program command:
+For the best representations of the metabolic network using the `dot` layout is recommended. `Graphviz` support multiple image formats, such as PDF, PNG, JPEG, etc. The image file can be generated as a `PDF` file by using the following `Graphviz` program command: